-In our last Dispatches article, we saw how clear, straightforward communications—delivered primarily through websites, blogs, email campaigns, and social media posts—have given advisors who take advantage of them a better handle on serving clients at this critical time.
+In our last Dispatches from the Advisor Front article, we saw how clear, straightforward communications—delivered primarily through websites, blogs, email campaigns, and social media posts—have given advisors who take advantage of them a better handle on serving clients at this critical time.

 Now, we’ll take a closer look at what successful advisors are actually saying to clients and some of the communication techniques they’re using to help investors make better decisions and avoid self-defeating ones.
 Specifically, we heard many Registered Investment Advisors (RIAs) describe ways they’re applying elements of behavioral science to support clients through market volatility.